starly-info/starly-info.github.io/README.md

 # Star\*ly

-A new way of reading big texts.
+A new way of learning big texts.